Your pregnancy, our priority

 - Anatomy and physiology of pregnancy, labor and delivery

 - Comfort measures for pregnancy and labor

 - Specific relaxation techniques

 - Discussion of hospital procedures

 Because of the popularity of the classes, women are encouraged to register early for a series that will begin in the seventh month of pregnancy and end three weeks before delivery.

 Baby care basics

-This two-class series is designed to acquaint the parent-to-be with skills necessary for new baby care.
-New parents are taught development of the baby, layettes, nutrition, bathing, feeding and safety in this series of two classes.
+This class is designed to acquaint the parent-to-be with skills necessary for new baby care.
+New parents are taught development of the baby, layettes, nutrition, bathing, feeding and safety.
 Films are included as well as discussion of helpful hints on living with the new baby.